Frequently Asked Questions

 University of Massachusetts (Amherst) – $29,997

-University of Michigan (Ann Arbor) – $28,776
+University of Michigan (Ann Arbor) – $28,776 - The core claim in this case.

 The central issue in the case is Plaintiffs’ allegation that the Defendants violated the antitrust laws by agreeing to and enforcing restrictive NCAA bylaws that cap the amount of athletically related financial aid and other benefits to student-athletes, including by capping athletic scholarships at a defined GIA amount that was lower than the full COA.
 Plaintiffs allege that absent the Defendants’ agreement to those NCAA bylaws, schools would have provided at least the full COA.
 The Defendants have denied the plaintiffs’ allegations that Defendants have violated the antitrust laws.
 In January 2015, after this lawsuit was started, the NCAA amended its bylaws to allow colleges and universities to provide up to COA in athletically related aid.
 Most of the schools in the conferences named in this lawsuit began providing full COA under the amended bylaws.

-7. I’m still not sure if I’m included.
+Top - I’m still not sure if I’m included.

-If you are still not sure whether you are included, you can get free help by contacting the Settlement Administrator using any of the methods listed in Question 31 of the Notice, or by visiting www.GrantInAidSettlement.com
+If you are still not sure whether you are included, you can get free help by contacting the Settlement Administrator using any of the methods listed in Question 31 of the Notice, or by visiting www.GrantInAidSettlement.com.

 You are not required to pay anyone to assist you in obtaining information about the Settlement.

-8. What does the proposed Settlement provide?
+Top - What does the proposed Settlement provide?

 The total Settlement amount provides for Defendants to pay $208,664,445.00.
 As calculated by Plaintiffs’ expert economist, this amount provides distribution to all eligible Class Members of nearly the full amount of the difference between the GIA prior to January, 2015 and the COA at each of their respective schools.
 Eligible Class Members will receive distributions under the Settlement with no claim form required.

-9. Distributions will be calculated based on the GIA – COA gap.
+Top - Distributions will be calculated based on the GIA – COA gap.

 For Class Members who attended schools that provide, have provided, or have indicated by or before June 1, 2017 an intent to start providing any portion of the gap between the athletic grant-in-aid allowed prior to August 1, 2015 and full cost of attendance to at least one Class Member at that school, each Class Member will receive a distribution that is calculated specifically to his or her school.
 The distribution will be calculated either by using: (a) the actual value of the gap between the athletically related aid he or she received and the COA calculated by his or her school; or (b) the gap between the average grant-in-aid and average COA when actual values are not reasonably available or require unreasonable efforts to process into useable form, minus (for both (a) and (b)) any nonathletically related financial aid (other than Special Assistance Fund or Student-Athlete Opportunity Fund distributions, Pell Grants, and certain exempt grants) the Class Member received above his or her GIA (the “gap”).
 So for example, to the extent the gap calculation is based on the average values for particular schools (for instance, University A and College B), each Class Member who attended University A would receive the same distribution amount for a given full academic year as every other Class Member who attended University A that year, and all Class Members who attended College B would receive the same amount for a given academic year as all other College B Class Members for that year (except, in both examples, for Class Members who received nonathletically related financial aid).
 But Class Members who attended University A would receive a higher average amount than those who attended College B if the average gap at University A was higher than at College B during that year.
 The school-specific gap calculation will be the average of each school’s listed “in-state” gap and listed “out-of-state” gap, unless Defendants provide data that allows for a distinction between in- and out-of-state Class Members (in which case the gap calculation will account for in- or out-of-state cost differences).
 Distributions to Class Members who only attended school for part of an academic year will be adjusted lower accordingly.